nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func Delete(id []byte)
 ```

-Delete deletes subnet with the specified id\.
+Delete deletes the subnet with the specified id\.

 ##### Get